janeyay/Starbelly/README.md

 # Starbelly

 A simple website prototype for a restaurant named as 'STARBELLY'.
-Comppleted using HTML, CSS AND BOOTSTRAP Framework.
+Completed using HTML, CSS AND BOOTSTRAP Framework.